andybywire/sanity-plugin-taxonomy-manager/docs/documentation.md

 ![Locating the concept/scheme id](_images/hierarchy-input-component.png)

-Add the component by importing `HierarchyInput` from the plugin, and including it as a field component:
+Add the component to a `reference` filed by importing `HierarchyInput` from the plugin, and including it as a `field` component:

 ```js
 import {HierarchyInput} from 'sanity-plugin-taxonomy-manager'